 In Waratah, students will participate in a range of reading, writing, speaking and listening activities daily.
 Reading Groups will be held across the unit and will consist of students participating in Reader’s Workshop or Cooperative Reading.
 Students will be placed into one of these groups depending on their reading needs.
 In Reading Groups, we will be exploring and using a range of reading strategies to improve our decoding, fluency and comprehension.

-In writing we will be focussing on the writing process (plan, draft, confer, revise, publish) and on the text types of exposition (persuasive writing), narrative writing, procedural and informative.
+In writing we will be focusing on the writing process (plan, draft, confer, revise, publish) and on the text types of exposition (persuasive writing), narrative writing, procedural and informative.
 Proof-reading and editing will form a big part of our writing sessions and correct handwriting techniques and formations will be taught.
 Spelling strategies will be introduced and practised as we work towards being word-conscious classrooms.

 The Mathematics program is built around developing a strong understanding of content and knowledge of Number and Algebra, Measurement and Geometry and Statistics and Probability.
 Teaching and learning experiences at Gordon Primary provides students with opportunities to explore concepts in various ways and encourage student collaboration and investigation.
 The four proficiency strands Understanding, Fluency, Problem Solving and Reasoning, as outlined by the Australian Curriculum - Mathematics are integrated into these experiences.